ec-builds/enterprise-homelab/projects/docker-self-hosted-services/architecture.md

 ## Purpose

-This document describes the major components, dependencies, and relationships within the Docker environment.
+This document describes the major components, dependencies, and relationships within the self-hosted services environment.

 Operational procedures, installation guides, deployment procedures, and troubleshooting documentation are maintained separately to avoid duplication.